shadowhunt22/enchantment-text-styling/README.md

 ### Client and Server Support

-This mod is fully server-sided.
-If this mod is not on the server, the datapacks are sitting there with none of their data being used!
+This mod is required to be on the client and server.
+If this mod is not on the client or server, the datapacks are sitting there with none of their data being used!

 ### Modpack Creators and Mod Developers